 Machine Learning creates lots of value in the business processes, if and when applied properly and the right data is available.
 These days a lot of data is already held within organisations.
 It is common to see this data unused, with possibilities and insights unseen.
 While it can be due to limitations of modelling and […]

-I’ll tell you all my secrets (but I lie about my past) — Tom Waits – Tango till they’re sore tl;dr We’ve integrated the AWS Parameter Store with Spring Cloud so that it can be used as a secure configuration backend for services deployed to EC2, including ECS.
-This code has recently been merged in Spring […]
+I’ll tell you all my secrets (but I lie about my past)— Tom Waits – Tango till they’re sore tl;dr We’ve integrated the AWS Parameter Store with Spring Cloud so that it can be used as a secure configuration backend for services deployed to EC2, including ECS.
+This code has recently been merged in Spring Cloud […]

 The client I work for at this time is leveraging Axon 3.
 The events are stored in a PostgreSQL database.
 PostgreSQL uses a thing called TOAST (The Oversized-Attribute Storage Technique) to store large values.
 From the PostgreSQL documentation: “PostgreSQL uses a fixed page size (commonly 8 kB), and does not allow tuples to span multiple […]